Architecture and deep-dive into leveraging Predictive Intelligence for S/4HANA

-As a continuation from my previous blog,”Leveraging Predictive Intelligence with S/4HANA“, let us now do a deep-dive into the architecure and the different approaches involved here.
-In processes where the right information must be provided to the right person, at the right time and right place, Predictive algorithms must be integrated into business processes.
+As a continuation from my previous blog, Leveraging Predictive Intelligence with S/4HANA, let us now do a deep-dive into the architecture and the different approaches involved here.
+Typically in enterprise processes where the right information must be provided to the right person, at the right time and right place, predictive algorithms must be integrated into these business processes.
 However there is also need of unforeseen, exceptional, and irregular usage of these Predictive algorithms to discover hidden insights and relationships in data.

 Let us now focus on the different approaches and the architecture behind these approaches.

 Use cases like forecasting, key influencer identification, trending, relationship analysis or anomalies can be solved with algorithms like regression, clustering, classification, or time series analysis.
 Usually these algorithms are not resources intensive in terms of memory usage and CPU time.
-These can be implemented within the S/4HANA stack or called embedded ML (building into the core) where both the application data for model training and ML consuming business processes are located.
+These can be implemented within the SAP S/4HANA stack or called embedded ML (building into the core) where both the application data for model training and ML consuming business processes are located.

 Building into the core (Embedded ML):

-Now let us dive into the embdded ML approach in S/4HANA, as explained in the figure below, the solution is based on 2 main architecture decisions: using CDS views and making use of the ML techniques provided by SAP HANA.
+Now let us dive into the embedded ML approach in SAP S/4HANA, as explained in the figure below, the solution is based on 2 main architecture decisions: using CDS views and making use of the ML techniques provided by SAP HANA.
 The algorithms for embedded ML can be performance intensive as high volumes of application data must be processed.
-For peformance optimization, the algorithms should be processed closer to the data – SAP HANA provides the Predictive Analysis Library (PAL) and Automated Predictive Library (APL) application function libraries that offer statistical and data mining algorithms, additional algorithms can be implemented as required.
+For performance optimization, the algorithms should be processed closer to the data – SAP HANA provides the Predictive Analysis Library (PAL) and Automated Predictive Library (APL) application function libraries that offer statistical and data mining algorithms, additional algorithms can be implemented as required.
 These algorithms require application data as input for model training.
 The trained models are exposed to business processes by wrapping them with CDS views.
 These CDS views can be combined with other VDM CDS views and can then be exposed to the consumers.
-By consuming ML models through CDS views, existing content and concepts are re-used which results in a simple and very powerdul solution architecture.
-The purpose of Predictive Analytics Integrator (PAI) is to provide a common interface for the consumption of ML models, independent of the underlying predictive engine.
-PAI contains information regarding the installed SAP HANA libraries.
-It provides a repository for ML models that includes, for example, information concerning model types (eg., regression, classification or time-series), model data sources (e.g., tables or views), model training data, or model quality figures etc. PAI shall also provide a pluggable infrastructure and adapters for automated (eg., APL) and expert (e.g., PAL, R or EML) libraries.
-Models created with SAP Predictive Analytics (automated or expert mode) can be imported into the PAI repository and executed.
+By consuming ML models through CDS views, existing content and concepts are re-used which results in a simple and very powerful solution architecture.
+The purpose of Predictive Analytics Integrator (PAi now upgraded to ISLM) is to provide a common interface for the consumption of ML models, independent of the underlying predictive engine.
+PAi contains information regarding the installed SAP HANA libraries.
+It provides a repository for ML models that includes, for example, information concerning model types (eg., regression, classification or time-series), model data sources (e.g., tables or views), model training data, or model quality figures etc. PAi shall also provide a pluggable infrastructure and adapters for automated (eg., APL) and expert (e.g., PAL, R or EML) libraries.
+Models created with SAP Predictive Analytics (automated or expert mode) can be imported into the PAi repository and executed.